True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 He became angry after she told him she was six months pregnant by another man.

-Thomas hit her with a steering wheel security locking device and then drove to the Grant Street overpass that goes across the Borman Expressway.
+Thomas hit her with a steering wheel security locking device and then drove to the Grant Street overpass that crosses over the Borman Expressway.

 He grabbed Williams, held her over the side of the bridge and then watched her fall, according to court records.
 He heard her scream twice.